luna-nightbyte/GoStreamRecord/README.md

 - `output` folder for saving output videos.

 App uses port __8050__ by default internally.

+__NOTE__: v0.3.5 and up uses SQL database.
+The readme will be updated on the next release.
 ```bash
 user@hostname:~$ docker run \
   -v ./settings:/app/settings \